kwichmann/statnotes/README.md

 # My statistics notes
 This is a repo for various of my statistics notes.
-Mostly from a theoretical view.
+Mostly from a theoretical point of view.

 I am not a professional statistician.
 These notes are only meant to documents my own work trying to grasp various aspects of the subject.
 Therefore, some bits are probably wrong.
 Other times I have probably not taken the shortest route.
 Other times, the notes are incomplete.